RhinoHealth/user-resources/tutorials/0_Foundational/1_tutorial_one/containers/prediction-model/README.md

 * Store model parameters in the standard format compatible with FCP inference
 * Package the code in a Docker container that can be used with FCP
 * Maintain compatibility with existing JSON configuration patterns

-Please reference to the [tutorial](https://docs.rhinohealth.com/hc/en-us/articles/8088478664349-Tutorial-1-Basic-Usage) for in depth explanations on how to use NVFLARE on FCP.

 ### **Resources**
 - `app/config` - This is the standard NVFlare directory for config files